Ravernstal/gof2-bin-info/stations.md

 | 4 | Integer | Tech level | 1-10 |
 | 4 | Integer | Planet background ID | |

+## Notes

-In versions of the game which have both the Valkyrie and Supernova DLCs, there are 135 stations defined in this file.
+* There are 135 stations defined in this file.
-This file is big-endian.
+* This file is big-endian.